gmdsi/GMDSI_notebooks/docs/intro/intro_freyberg_model.md

 The sites for which "measured data" are available are named:
  - TRGW-0-26-6
- - TRGW-2-26-6
  - TRGW-0-3-8
- - TRGW-2-3-8

 The site naming convention is: "TRGW-layer-row-column".
-Thus, the four sites listed above pertain to two observation locations, with measurments from both the top and bottom layers.

 ```python